for Veterans and the Public

 Some side effects can be hard to deal with.
 One way to cope with them is to know what to watch out for and have a plan to deal with problems that come up.

 At the beginning of any treatment, you go through a period of adjustment--a time when your body has to get used to the new drugs you're taking.
 Sometimes you'll have headaches, an upset stomach, fatigue, or aches and pains.
-These side effects may go away after a few weeks or so.
+These side effects may go away after a few days or a few weeks.

 If you notice any unusual or severe reactions after starting or changing a drug, report the side effects to your provider immediately.

 More information is available in the Side Effects Guide.